jimniels/blog/_posts/2016-10-01-reading-notes-october.md

 > It’s so much easier to get excited about implementing service workers.
 You’ve literally got nothing to lose and everything to gain.

-## “[The Futuer of the Web](http://alistapart.com/article/the-future-of-the-web)” by Matt Griffin via A List Apart
+## “[The Future of the Web](http://alistapart.com/article/the-future-of-the-web)” by Matt Griffin via A List Apart

 Why it’s ok to be failing while trying to find your way: